Benefits of Being an Honors Student

 Sense of Community

 Honors students take core courses together and interact with Honors faculty and students through other academic and social events.
 This interaction helps establish a sense of belonging to the college community.
 The Honors College is housed in Nunemaker Place, where you’ll find a variety of distinctive study and meeting spaces.
-Located next to beautiful Emigration Creek, Nunemaker opens out onto a tree-lined patio where you can eat lunch, read, and relax with your fellow Honors students.
+Located next to beautiful Emigration Creek, Nunemaker opens out onto a tree-lined patio with benches where you can eat lunch, read, and relax with your fellow Honors students.

 Special Study Abroad Opportunity

 Westminster’s Honors College is a member of the Principia Consortium, which gives students access to a unique Honors educational experience at the University of Glasgow, Scotland, the fourth oldest English-speaking university in the world.
+Honors students also have access to scholarship support for international May Term travel.

 Access to Supplementary Resources